DEVSMSM/Zero-Rules/Zero Hosting.md

 -Users Can Join Support Server Or Dm Me Or Contact With Email.

+**Contact Us**

-2.If Any User Has Any Problem With The Bot Or Feels That The Bot Is Crashed Please Contact Support Immediately
+-If Any User Has Any Problem With The Bot Or Feels That The Bot Is Crashed Please Contact Support Immediately.

-3.We love Tell Any One Are Using A Bot We are responsible if anything happens to your server
+-We love Tell Any One Are Using A Bot We are responsible if anything happens to your server.

-4.Contact Information
-Country: Iraq
-Kurdistan in Erbil
-SmSm
 Email: notzer0help@outlook.com
+OwnerTag: </SmSm>#8700